Tissue Collection and Natural History Study of Patients with Myelodysplastic Syndrome or Myeloproliferative Neoplasms

 V. Prognostic significance of splicing factor 3b subunit 1 (SF3B1) in MDS patients with refractory anemia with ring sideroblasts (RARS).
 (Potential Studies)

-Patients undergo blood, bone marrow, eyebrow hairs, buccal swab and optional skin biopsy.
+Patients undergo blood, bone marrow, eyebrow hairs, and buccal swab.
 Patients' medical records, baseline laboratory tests, quality of life, and diagnostic information including pathology reports and treatment history are also reviewed.

 After the baseline visit, patients are followed up every 6 months.
 Follow up visits include disease evaluation, physical examination and collection of peripheral blood sample.
 Bone marrow biopsy and aspiration is performed when clinically necessary.
 Patients also complete the MDS-specific Qualify of Life in Myelodysplasia Scale (QUALMS), Functional Assessment of Cancer Therapy-General (FACT-G) (version 4), the Patient Reported Outcome Measurement Information System (PROMIS) Short Form version 1.0-Fatigue 7a, and the European Quality of Life-5 Dimensions-5 Levels (EQ-5D-5L).